 The Product Owner along with the Team defines the definition of done (DOD) in the form of acceptance criteria based on which the functionality will be reviewed in Sprint Review.

 The idea is to deliver exactly to meet the acceptance criteria defined in the definition of done.
 Agile is not about doing more, it is about not doing what is not required.

 This event is facilitated by Scrum Master to enable the Team to take correct decisions in order to have a successful Sprint.
 The outcome of this exercise is the Sprint backlog which the Team commits to achieve in the Sprint duration.

-It is apparent that Product Owner is not involved during the Sprint and cannot change the Sprint backlogs.
-Once Sprint backlog is committed no changes are allowed.
-However, Scrum Master can terminate and restart the Sprint if he faces technical or business environment changes in consultation with Product Owner
+It is apparent that the Product Owner is not involved during the Sprint and cannot change the Sprint backlogs.
+Once Sprint backlog has been committed no changes are allowed.
+However, Scrum Master can terminate and restart the Sprint if he faces technical or business environment changes in consultation with the Product Owner

 1. What have I done yesterday (or from the last scrum)